 Where Gift Aid applies, and where it does not

 Every charity-shop chain that runs Retail Gift Aid already has a way of linking a donated good to a donor record.
 The mechanics vary: a unique donor ID tag stapled to the good, a till barcode that links to the donor on sale, a paper docket attached at the back-of-shop sort.
-Whichever method the shop uses, the GoldPaid process is the same: the specialty donation gets tagged at the back-of-shop sort in the same way as any other donated good.
+Whichever method the shop uses, the GoldPaid process is the same: the speciality donation gets tagged at the back-of-shop sort in the same way as any other donated good.

 When the parcel is prepared for GoldPaid, the donor ID for each tagged item is recorded on the parcel manifest, a simple list that goes inside the parcel alongside the items themselves.
 The manifest is a one-page sheet showing parcel reference, sending shop, date, and a row per item with the donor ID.
 The shop keeps a copy of the manifest before posting and a copy goes inside the parcel.